Learn More

 Surgery is the only way to know for sure that you have endometriosis.
 First, however, your health care provider will ask about your symptoms and medical history.
 You will have a pelvic exam and may have some imaging tests.

-The surgery to diagnose endometriosis is a laparoscopy.
+The most common surgery to diagnose endometriosis is a laparoscopy.
 This is a type of surgery that uses a laparoscope, a thin tube with a camera and light.
-The surgeon inserts the laparoscope through a small cut in the skin.
+The surgeon inserts the laparoscope through a small cut in the skin near your belly button.
 Your provider can make a diagnosis based on how the patches of endometriosis look.
-He or she may also do a biopsy to get a tissue sample.
+They may also do a biopsy to get a tissue sample.

 What are the treatments for endometriosis?

 There is no cure for endometriosis, but there are treatments for the symptoms.
-Your health care provider will work with you to decide which treatments would be best for you.
+Your provider will work with you to decide which treatments would be best for you.

 - Pain relievers, including nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and a prescription medicine specifically for endometriosis.
 Providers may sometimes prescribe opioids for severe pain.